 We market and sell our products and services through our direct sales force and indirect channel partners in North America, EMEA, APAC and Latin America.
 Accordingly, we are subject to exposure from adverse movements in foreign currency exchange rates, primarily the Euro, British pound, Israeli shekel and Japanese yen.
-Our U.S. dollar functional subsidiaries, which account for approximately 95%, 95% and 88% of our consolidated net revenues in 2018, 2017 and 2016, respectively, recorded net billings denominated in foreign currencies of approximately 14%, 18% and 13% of their net revenues in 2018, 2017 and 2016, respectively.
+Our U.S. dollar functional subsidiaries account for approximately 94%, 95% and 95% of our consolidated net revenues in 2019, 2018 and 2017, respectively.
+We recorded net billings denominated in foreign currencies of approximately 16%, 14% and 18% of total company billings in 2019, 2018 and 2017, respectively.
 In addition, a portion of our operating expenses, primarily the cost of personnel to deliver technical support on our products and professional services, sales and sales support and research and development, are denominated in foreign currencies, primarily the Euro, Israeli shekel and British pound.